connorfrench45/kickstarter-analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- What are two conclusions that can be drawn about the Outcomes based on Launch Date?
   - Success is highest from May through July
   - Failure is consistent throughout the year.

-- What can you conclude about the Outcomes based on Goals?
+- What can be concluded about the Outcomes based on Goals?
   - A campaign with a goal of less than $5,000 is far more successful (~75% success rate) than campaigns with goals greater than $5,000 (~50% success rate)

 - What are some limitations of this dataset?